madetech/handbook/guides/equality-diversity-and-inclusion/about-service-team.md

 The service team is also responsible for ensuring the diversity and inclusion community  meets on a regular basis.

+Minutes for these meetings are publically available.
+Historical records (03/09/2021 - 29/10/2021) are available on [GitHub](https://github.com/madetech/inclusion/tree/master/minutes/SA-weekly)
+More recent minutes (05/11/2021 onwards) are available in a [Google Doc](https://docs.google.com/document/d/1KlCwH72h7zqmbRFugwTzbcn_fawofRysWyi6qZRaZXg/view)

 ## Managing issues

 The service team shall be available for issues to be raised via members of the diversity and inclusion community, open/closed communities or any other individual at Made Tech.
 Details on who to raise issues to should be documented in the [#supply-diversity-and-inclusion](https://madetechteam.slack.com/archives/CRAJF24CR) Slack channel.